Loss of Pressure in Drinking Water Systems in Wyoming and on Tribal Lands in EPA Region 8

 - Locate/identify and fix the problem that caused the pressure loss.

 - When system pressure is restored to normal, disinfect and flush the affected distribution system in accordance with AWWA Standard C651 as necessary.

 - After the excess chlorine has been flushed out of the water supply, ensure that chlorine residuals have returned to normal levels.
 Collect and submit to the lab a Total Coliform (TC) bacteriological sample from both upstream and downstream of the affected area of the distribution system.
-Maintain the boil water advisory until two consecutive days of “safe” TC samples have been collected, or until EPA notifies you that the boil order can be lifted.
+Maintain the boil water advisory until two consecutive days of “safe” TC samples have been collected and EPA notifies you that the boil order can be lifted.
 These samples should be designated/marked as “special” samples on the lab slip.